OliverJW/MusicBeeSyncToService/readme.md

 MusicBee to Google Music Playlist Sync
 ======================================

-This is a [MusicBee](http://getmusicbee.com) plugin  designed to allow users to synchronise their local playlists to Google Play and a .NET API for the Google Play Music website.
+This is a [MusicBee](http://getmusicbee.com) plugin  designed to allow users to synchronise their local playlists to Google Play.

 Warning
 -------